termux/proot-distro/README.md

 ## Differences from Chroot

-While PRoot is often referred as userspace chroot implementation, it is much different from it both by implementation and features of work.
+While PRoot is often referred as user space chroot implementation, it is much different from it both by implementation and features of work.
 Here is a list of most significant differences you should be aware of.